 I became extremely interested in that website and my interest in blogging just grew from there.
-This is interesting and hilarious because before that same summer, I had no idea about what blogs were, that they could even make money, or anything along those lines.
+This is hilarious because before that same summer, I had no idea about what blogs were or that they could even make money.

 Blogging has completely changed my life for the better and it’s something that I recommend everyone try if they are interested.

-You make a lot of your money as a blogger through affiliate marketing.
-Could you explain briefly how that works?
+3. You make a lot of your money as a blogger through affiliate marketing.
+Could you explain this?

-Affiliate marketing is when you try to earn money by placing an affiliate link on your website, social media account, etc. and have people purchase a product through your link.
+Affiliate marketing is when you try to earn money by placing an affiliate link on your website and have people purchase a product through your link.

-If you get someone to sign up through your affiliate link, you are then rewarded by the company for promoting their product.
+If you get someone to sign up through your affiliate link, you are then rewarded by the company for promoting their product by earning a commission.

 I love affiliate income because it can feel quite passive.
 You can create just one blog post or social media post, and potentially earn money from it years down the line, as long as you maintain it and keep generating traffic to it.